wesselvanree/smooth-scrolling/README.md

 ### Start Smooth Scrolling

-Add the `"js-scroll"` class and add the `href` attribute to a tag.
+Add the `"js-scroll"` class to an element, also add the `href` attribute and set the target element.
 For example:

 ```html
 <a class="js-scroll" href="#heading">Heading</a>